Raziz1/Altium_Tutorial_Project/README.md

 * Vin Max: 12 V
 * Vout: 5 V
 * Iout Max: 1 A

-This porject used the TPS562200 regulator design.
+This project used the TPS562200 regulator design.

 ## PCB layout
 Details related to the PCB layout & Stackup layout can be found in the output files above